Jargon buster

 Acquittal

-An acquittal is when an accused person is found not guilty of an offence or when the case against an accused is found not proven.
-Both result in the accused being cleared of the offence.
+An acquittal is when an accused person is found not guilty of an offence.
+This results in the accused being cleared of the offence.

 Admonition